orionrobots/orionrobots.github.io/_posts/2022-12-18-2022-12-18-trigonometry-mix-ups.md

 ## Dont get hung up on the symbols

-Theta sounds scary, but it's really just a name for a heading angle.
-The fancy greek lettering $\theta$ is a shorthand for it, and when scribbling these on a  back of an envelope (an awful lot of my robotics thinking takes place with a biro and a scrap of paper), is easier than writign the word "heading" every time.
+Theta sounds scary, but theta is really just a name for a heading angle.
+The fancy greek lettering $\theta$ is a shorthand for the heading angle, and when scribbling these on the back of an envelope (an awful lot of my robotics thinking takes place with a biro and a scrap of paper), is easier than writign the word "heading" every time.
 Doubly so if you've seen my handwriting.